Ensuring Protected Coverage under the Family Medical Leave Act

 - The specific amount and type of leave necessary;

 - Any other reasonable accommodations the employee may need in order to perform the essential functions of their job;

 - Any treatment the employee is receiving and its likely effectiveness in terms of the employee eventually performing the essential functions of their job; and

 - Whether or not the employee will eventually be able to work regularly.

 Therefore, you will want to work with an experienced attorney to ensure that you are ahead of performing these requirements in order to ensure that your rights are protected under the FMLA.

 Florida Family Medical Leave Attorney

-If you have questions related to taking leave under the FMLA, or your FMLA rights have been violated, contact us today for a free consultation.
+If you have questions related to taking leave under the FMLA, or your FMLA rights have been violated, contact us today for a free case evaluation.
 Florida attorney Robert Norell is here to help.